julia-richards/skibrite/README.md

 ### using SkiReg.com as data-source

 I wrote a one-time script to pull data from the [SkiReg.com Event Search API](https://www.skireg.com/api/EventSearchDoc.aspx).
 [This script](https://github.com/julia-richards/solo-react-project/blob/main/backend%2Fscripts%2FdataFetch.js) is run from the command line and transforms the data from "their shape" into "my shape" which is then feed into the Sequelize seed files as shown here.
-It was tricky to figure out syntax and properly normalize it into a relational database but I think was time well spent to give the app a more "real world" feel VS using a data seed tool like Faker.
+It was tricky to figure out syntax and properly normalize it into a relational database, but I think was time well spent to give the app a more "real world" feel VS using a data seed tool like Faker.
 Future work could pull this via a chron (think 1x per day or 1x per hour) to ensure the data is continuously up to date!

 ### brand colors in one place via CSS custom properties (variables)